Self-Employed contractors can apply for Paycheck Protection Program loans

 - Independent contractors who use 1099-MISC forms.

-Businesses in specific industries cannot apply for a PPP loan.
-These include:
+Businesses in the following industries cannot apply for a PPP loan:

 - Multi-level marketers (MLM)